 ACKNOWLEDGEMENTS

 I am grateful to Liam Graham for taking the images of the new species described herein; he is supported by a generous donation to bee research at York University made by Robert and Cecily Bradshaw.
 Luisa Ruz and the late Haroldo Toro were of great assistance in helping arrange for the fieldwork that resulted in these bees being discovered.
 I am grateful to Robin Owen for collecting bees for me in northern Chile, including the holotype of T. cecilyae, and to Claudio Latorre for discussions on past climates in the Atacama.
 Funding for the fieldwork was obtained from the Natural Sciences and Engineering Research Council of Canada and The National Geographic Society.
+Luis Compagnucci is thanked for identifying Caupolicana dimidiata.
 The imaging system was purchased with funds from the Canadian Foundation for Innovation and the Ontario Research Fund through Canadensys.
 I am grateful for all these sources of funding.
+The manuscript was improved as a result of the efforts of three anonymous reviewers for which I am grateful.

 REFERENCES